mirogula/openshift-nexus/README.md

 	Another way is to create it manually from your OpenShift web console:
-	Click on 'Add Application', scroll all the way down and select 'Do-It-Yourself 0.1', insert name of your application into 'Public URL' field and click on 'Create Application'.
+	Click on 'Add Application', scroll all the way down and select 'Do-It-Yourself 0.1', insert name of your application (most likely `nexus`) into 'Public URL' field and click on 'Create Application'.

 2. Clone git repository of your newly created application, and then merge it with this repository: